-Louise Ridley is an award-winning editor based in London.
+Louise Ridley is an award-winning editorial leader based in London.

-Louise has 17 years of experience across digital, print and audio journalism.
-She specialises in editing features and longform and running special editorial projects, and has covered news, politics, social affairs, gender, science, media and advertising and youth issues.
+Louise has 17 years of experience across digital, video, audio, social and print journalism.
+She specialises in digital strategy, leading teams and projects, new formats and innovation, and editing features and special projects.
+She has covered news, politics, social affairs, gender, science, media, advertising and youth issues.

-Since Summer 2025 she has been an editorial and audience consultant and freelance editorial director.
+Since Summer 2025 she has been an editorial and audience consultant and fractional editorial director.

 Before this, she was Editorial Director of The Female Lead, the women’s media platform and charity with 8.7 million social followers.